Sam05dz/mailmultiply/README.md

 ## License

-This work by [3xplotGuy](https://github.com/3xploitGuy) is licensed under the terms of the [MIT License](https://www.tldrlegal.com/l/mit).
+This work is licensed under the terms of the [MIT License](https://www.tldrlegal.com/l/mit).